Application of Langevin Dynamics to Advance the Quantum Natural Gradient Optimization Algorithm: Benchmarking of the quantum natural gradient descent with momentum

 Our first test-drive model is an Investment Portfolio Optimization task, which can be mapped to the $N$-particle ($N$ is a number of companies in portfolio) Ising spin-glass model.
 The ground state of the corresponding $N$-qubit Hamiltonian is parametrized with the VQE ansatz and further optimized to find the energy minimum.
-Here we explore the cases $N=6$ and 12.
-To compare the performance of different optimizers, we run a series of 200 trials on a modified tutorial code by Chi-Chun Chen \cite{portfolio_optimization_tutorial}.
-Each trial is initialized with the random-guess values of variational parameters, being the same for all optimizers.
+Here we explore the cases $N=6$, 11 and 12.
+To benchmark the performance of different optimizers, we run a series of 200 trials on a modified tutorial code by Chi-Chun Chen \cite{portfolio_optimization_tutorial} for a range of learning rate values: $0.01 \leq \eta \leq 3$.
+Each trial is initialized with random-guess values of variational parameters, being the same for all optimizers.
 Next, the optimization process runs for 200 steps or until energy convergence up to the 3-digit accuracy.
-The values of hyperparameters are as follows: $0.01 \leq \eta \leq 0.25$, $\rho=0.9$ for Momentum and Momentum-QNG, and $\beta_1=0.9$, $\beta_2=0.99$, $\epsilon=10^{-8}$ for Adam.
-To compare the performance of different optimizers, we calculate the mean and standard deviation values of $\Delta E = E_{\text{opt}} - E_{\text{ground}}$ -- the difference between the optimized and the exact ground state energy.
-From Fig.~\ref{fig:Portfolio}(a) one can see that for $N=6$ Momentum-QNG gives the least mean $\Delta E$ between all the optimizers studied over the whole range of stepsize (learning rate $\eta$) values under consideration.
-On Fig.~\ref{fig:Portfolio}(c) for $N=12$ the situation is similar, except that for $\eta > 0.1$ Momentum-QNG tends to divergence.
-At the same time, the least mean $\Delta E$ achieved by Momentum-QNG for $\eta \leq 0.1$ indicates its ability to escape from local minima and to explore the widest region in the parameter space while searching for the global minimum.
+As a result of each optimization run, we calculate $\Delta E = E_{\text{opt}} - E_{\text{ground}}$ -- the difference between the optimized and the exact ground state energy.

+To compare the performance of different optimizers, on Fig.~\ref{fig:Portfolio}(a), (c) and (e) we plot the mean (symbols) and standard deviation (shaded regions) values of $\Delta E$ as a function of the learning rate $\eta$.
+From Fig.~\ref{fig:Portfolio}(a), (c) and (e) one can see that for $N=6$, $N=11$ and $N=12$ all the three momentum-amended optimizers (Momentum-QNG, Momentum and Adam) give similar best results in their convergence domain and significantly outperform the momentumless QNG.

+To study the convergence behaviour of the optimization algorithms under consideration, in Fig.~\ref{fig:Portfolio}(b), (d) and (f) we plot the mean (symbols) and the standard deviation (shaded regions) of the number of steps to convergence, as a function of the learning rate $\eta$.
+Again, for $N=6$, $N=11$ and $N=12$ all the momentum-amended optimizers demonstrate similar results in their convergence domain.
+The momentumless QNG shows the fastest convergence behaviour, though the highest energy misfit.

+It is worth noting that Adam demonstrates the most robust performance with the widest convergence domain.
+For further details of our calculations see our code \cite{Borbysh_portfolio}.